How to write a Policy Brief Like a Pro

 10. Review the submission requirements and submit

-Each writeup has its way of submission.
+Each write-up has its own way of submission.
 You can submit it physically, via email, Canvas, or any other platform for sharing.
 It has to be the one that the readers prefer to have it on.
 Confirm the submission requirements from the assignment brief.

 Features of a Policy Brief